vaulty-co/js-sdk/packages/library/README.md

-# Vaulty JS SDK library
+# JS SDK library

-It is JS SDK for Vaulty.
+It is JS SDK library, which are used by customer.

 ## Technical requirements